-Configure Fraud Protection
+Configure Fraud and Spam Protection

 The more people know about your campaign, the greater the chance that a malicious actor may find it.